 A good florist can guide you to help you find your style and exactly what you need.
 If a venue full of professionally arranged florals are not in your budget, consider at least getting your bridal bouquet professionally made.
 A professionally done bridal bouquet is a gorgeous addition to your wedding day attire and will be included in so many of your pictures.

 Consider purchasing cut flowers and assigning a crafty someone you know to do the floral arranging to save money.
 If you can, use real flowers over artificial as it really just takes everything up a notch, and if priced right, may even be cheaper.
 Discount stores and grocery stores may be sources for cut flowers that you haven't considered.

 You don't have to have flowers, though.
 We've seen centerpieces of books and vintage serving ware, sometimes even found from Goodwill.
 We've seen bouquets made of paper and antique broaches (warning, that one was super heavy).
 Get creative and put your own special spin on the decorations, and it will be lovely!

 Also, if your budget allows, and your venue does not offer a day of coordinator, consider hiring one to take care of the decorating and little details so that you and your family can enjoy the day.

 A quality DJ or band will do more to help the experience of your wedding than you may imagine.
 Not only will they play the music that will entertain your guests, but they are the ones who keep the reception organized and moving well.

 Before you are even at the reception, they are already entertaining guests, helping them know what to do and keeping them informed about what's coming next.
-There are several quality DJs based in Hendricks County but three that we know are Brian Whitis, Jared Wade and Eddie Prather.
+There are several quality DJs based in Hendricks County but two I know personally include Jared Wade and Eddie Prather.

 They each have their own style, as any DJ or band you will find, so interview as many as you feel necessary and find someone who feels right for your wedding day.